CHAPTER SUMMARY FROM THE PHARMACOTHERAPY HANDBOOK

 Transient ischemic attacks (TIAs) require urgent intervention to reduce the risk of stroke, which is known to be highest in the first few days after TIA.

 Carotid endarterectomy should be performed in ischemic stroke patients with 70% to 99% stenosis of the ipsilateral carotid artery, provided that it is done in an experienced center.

 Carotid stenting is an option for stroke patients eligible for carotid endarterectomy, especially in patients younger than 70 years.

 Early reperfusion (less than 4.5 hours from onset) with tissue plasminogen activator (tPA) has been shown to reduce the ultimate disability due to ischemic stroke.

 Endovascular thrombectomy with a stent retriever (within 6 hours) improves stroke outcomes in selected patients with proximal large artery occlusion and preservable penumbral tissue.

 Antiplatelet therapy is the cornerstone of antithrombotic therapy for the secondary prevention of noncardioembolic ischemic stroke.

-Oral anticoagulation is recommended for the ...
+Oral anticoagulation is ...